build-on-aws/content/posts/prototyping-and-deploying-a-serverless-python-application-with-aws-application-composer/index.md

 ## Part 1: Designing the Scheduled Lambda Function

-The first step in the workflow is to design a scheduled Lambda function that will retrieve Meetup data on a daily basis and store it in a DynamoDB table.
+The first step is to design a scheduled Lambda function that will retrieve Meetup data on a daily basis and store it in a DynamoDB table.
 Using AWS Application Composer, we can easily drag and connect resources to create a template for deployment.

 ![AWS Application Composer Diagram](images/first_diag.png)